tnichols217/notes/APCSP/PT Written Response.md

          ![[Pasted image 20230427021313.png]]
       3. Then, provide a written response that does both of the following:
          Describes in general what the identified procedure does and how it contributes to the overall functionality of the program.
          This function takes in a directory list and a resolve tree in order to decide which resolver will need to be used to reply to the http request coming into the server.
-For example, if you request 'examples/monke/view',
+For example, if you request 'examples/monke/view', the function would use the resolveTree - an abstract object of resolvers - in order to pick the resolver associated with the 'examples/monke/view' path, since it should display something different t
       4. Explains in detailed steps how the algorithm implemented in the identified procedure works.
 Your explanation must be detailed enough for someone else to recreate it.
    4. Provides a written response that does all three of the following:
       Approx. 200 words (for all subparts of 3d combined)